 “Understanding why and when people litter is key to developing cost-effective solutions that will make the difference we all want to see, reducing littering across the country,” says Allison Ogden-Newton, chief executive at Keep Britain Tidy.

-Coca-Cola Enterprises CSR Senior Manager, Bev Burham added: “No-one likes litter, but still it is an issue.
-At CCE, we are determined to minimising the environmental impact of our products.
+Coca-Cola European Partners CSR Senior Manager, Bev Burham added: “No-one likes litter, but still it is an issue.
+At CCEP, we are determined to minimising the environmental impact of our products.
 It forms a key part of our ongoing sustainability agenda, from the way our products are manufactured and distributed, to how they are then disposed of by consumers.”